Protect it with our mobile home insurance specifically designed for modular homes.

 Click on one of the below topics to unpack your modular home insurance:

-To be liable mean simply that you are found to be legally responsible.
+To be liable means simply that you are found to be legally responsible.
 If you are liable for injury to someone or found responsible for damage to another’s property, you can be sued for damages.
 No one likes to imagine being sued.
 But accidents happen, and if one does occur and you’re deemed negligent, you could find yourself with a hefty settlement.
-This type of insurance is essential for homeowners because it helps protect them from financial losses that may occur due to a lawsuit.
-Liability automatically comes with your home insurance, but reviewing your coverage with an advisor to ensure you’re appropriately protected is essential.
+This type of insurance is essential because it helps protect you from financial losses that may occur due to a lawsuit.

 Unlike typical houses, mobile homes include a few additional questions for a quote: